jhinkey/liferay-docs/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/02-patching-basics/01-patching-basics-intro.markdown

 additional changes.
 Each fix pack contains all previous fix packs since the last service pack.

+**Note:** *Micro* upgrade changes are optional data changes in Liferay DXP fix packs.

+You can use the [upgrade
+tool](/docs/7-2/deploy/-/knowledge_base/d/upgrading-to-product-ver) to execute
+core micro upgrades whenever you want.
+Before using the upgrade tool to execute a fix pack's micro upgrade process, however, you must shut down the server, install the fix pack, and [back up the @product@ database, installation, and Document Library store](/docs/7-2/deploy/-/knowledge_base/d/backing-up-a-liferay-installation).

+To prevent module micro upgrades from running automatically, set `autoUpgrade="false"` in a file called `com.liferay.portal.upgrade.internal.configuration.ReleaseManagerConfiguration.config` and copy the file into the `[Liferay Home]/osgi/configs` folder.
+You can [use Gogo shell to run module upgrades](/docs/7-2/deploy/-/knowledge_base/d/upgrading-modules-using-gogo-shell) whenever you want.

 Fixes that don't fit these requirements are considered for service packs or hot fixes.